KeckObservatory/mKTL/doc/configuration.rst

 		An example set of enumerators for a boolean item might be ``{'0': 'False', '1': 'True'}``.
-Note that in JSON a dictionary key must be a string, these values can and should be cast back to integers after the JSON is parsed.
+Note that in JSON a dictionary key must be a string, these keys can and should be cast back to integers after the JSON is parsed.
 =============== ===============================================================